tldr-pages/tldr/pages/common/pio-account.md

 `pio account destroy`

-- Login to your PlatformIO account:
+- Log in to your PlatformIO account:

 `pio account login --username {{username}} --password {{password}}`

-- Logout of your PlatformIO account:
+- Log out of your PlatformIO account:

 `pio account logout`